akshitharamachandran/soccergame/README.md

 ## The Neural Network

 A neural network is created in python to breed both the "attacker" and "defender" conponents of the AI.
-The highest performing attacker after 100 generations of evolution is used in the for that position and same goes for the defender after 50 generations.
+The highest performing attacker after 100 generations of evolution is used for that position and same goes for the defender after 50 generations.

 ## The Website